SASSA Old Age Grant 2026: Amount, Payment Dates & How to Apply

 - Can I get another grant with the Old Age Grant?

 - You cannot receive two personal grants at the same time.
 However, if you need full‑time care, you may qualify for an extra Grant‑in‑Aid on top of your Old Age Grant.
+You can also search for care providers in your area.

 Have Questions?